awin/advertiser-api-client-php/README.md

 $php Run.php PROGRAM_ID CONNECT_ID SECRET_KEY GROUP_BY
 e.g.
 $php run.php 1803 476F47B42F2819102E7A a9A63Af80b9D47+8ae84a3929776ba/9479fCE46 adspace
-Note that this example will not go through authentication, because secrete key and connect id are faked.
+Note that this example will not go through authentication, because secreteKey and connectId are faked.